seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

 type EtcdOperatorTaskStatus struct {
   // State is the last known state of the task.
   State TaskState `json:"state"`
-  // Time at which the task has moved from "pending" state to any other state.
+  // Initiated at records the time at which the task has moved from "pending" state to the "InProgress" state.
   // +optional
   InitiatedAt *metav1.Time `json:"initiatedAt,omitempty"`
   // LastErrors represents the errors when processing the task.
 Will have a limit of 10 entries at a time.
   // +optional
   LastErrors []LastError `json:"lastErrors,omitempty"`
-  // Captures the last operation status if task involves many stages.
+  // LastOperation captures the last operation status if task involves many stages.
   // +optional
   LastOperation *LastOperation `json:"lastOperation,omitempty"`
 }